DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 This feature will bring in support for movement activation for cams.
-I knew that webhooks would be an eventuality down the track, but seeing how useful it would be with the real time streaming support, it motivated to get it in place now.
+I knew that webhooks would be an eventuality down the track, but seeing how useful it would be with the real time streaming support, it motivated me to get it in place now.
 It could make for a great security/monitoring system.
 What do you think?

 Want more info, add a comment below or visit Orpius.com.